andredelft/smart_reading/README.md

 rity than any one utterance of any other philosopher ; but that fame is due to th work .
 On _à priori_ grounds the German philosopher seems to have an incontrover
 ```
 In order to deal with inflections, the stemmer `nltk.PorterStemmer` is used by default.
-Other stemmers can be sent
+Other stemmers can be sent through the keyword *stemmer* when importing a textfile.

 #### `nltk.text.Text` attribute

 A `smart_reading.book.Book` object always has an attribute `Text`, which is an `nltk.text.Text` object and as such includes all its attributes as developed by NLTK, like finding collocations, similar words, and creating disperion plots.
+See the [NLTK API](https://www.nltk.org/api/nltk.html#nltk.text.Text) for its full documentation
 ```python
 >>> bk.Text.collocations()
 fullest extent; infinite Power; material world; Princess Elizabeth;